-In the first week of June, Xiaomi unveiled Mi Band 3 in China, and according to the company, the Mi Band 3 has already sold more than 1 million units in just 17 days.
-Seeing the numbers, it’s clear that the Mi Band 3 is a clear success story for Xiaomi.
-I too agree, that on its own, the Mi Band 3 is a great fitness tracker.
+The new Mi Band 3 has arrived in India at a great price of Rs.
+1,999 and it brings a new touch display, fitness features, notifications and more.
 However, does it bring enough enhancements to be worthy of an upgrade for someone who already owns a Mi Band 2?
-Well, that is the question we will be answering here as we put Xiaomi’s latest fitness tracker, the Mi Band 3 against its predecessor.
-So, if you were wondering whether you should upgrade to a Mi Band 3 (169 Yuan in China, Rs.
-2,378 on GearBest) or stick with your Mi Band 2 (Rs.
+Well, that is the question we will be answering here as we put Xiaomi’s latest fitness tracker, the Mi Band 3, against its predecessor.
+So, if you were wondering whether you should upgrade to a Mi Band 3 or stick with your Mi Band 2 (Rs.
 1,799), let us find out if the Mi Band 3 is a worthy upgrade or not:

 Mi Band 3 vs Mi Band 2: Specs

 Before we get into the real comparison, let us first check out the paper specs.
 In the table below, you will find everything that you need to know about these two fitness bands:

 |Display||0.78 inches OLED (120×80 pixels)||0.42 inches OLED (72×40 pixels)|